CELEBRATING THEIR GOLDEN JUBILEE IN 2018...50 YEARS of great music together!

 #1305 Bass Drum Spurs

 According to the "Ludwig Book" my drums are the original 3-ply Mahogany/Poplar/Mahogany...and one of the last original manufacturing runs of this 3-ply.
 In mid-1968 Ludwig changed over to maple (the "wooden kit" as Ringo called it and used in "Let It Be").
 I have replaced all my original cymbal stands (#1400) with the new Ludwig 126CS flat-based stand.
 I replaced my original 1123-1 Hi-Hat stand in 1984 with a Pearl Hat stand...and in late 2006 replaced that with a new Ludwig L-3053 Modular Hi Hat Stand.
 Currently I am using my third Speed King pedal.
 Although it's worn I am also keeping my original Ludwig Oval seat for the time being.
 It has long been discontinued and though I don't have a model number to refer to....I can tell you I purchased it in May of 1968.
-I plan to replace it with a model LR246TH Rocker throne sometime in the near future as my original throne is very near the end of a useful life.

 In late February 2010 I finally retired my original #1363 Snare Stand and replaced it with an LM822SSL Single Brace Stand.
 The original stand no longer did the job and the arms were too loose to support the snare...not too bad after over 41 years of use!
 Here are two views of my new stand with my kit.